Custom Models vs. Library Models

 Save the file on the MATLAB path.

-Define some data and open the Curve Fitting app.
+Define some data and open the Curve Fitter app.

-The Curve Fitting app creates a fit using your function.
+The Curve Fitter app creates a fit using your function.

 fittype as an input to